 You don’t actually need more than a gentle dish soap or shampoo to clean your Beautyblender (you can even use my makeup brush cleanser), but avoid bar soap, bleach, or harsh cleaning agents.
 I’ve heard that facial cleanser works well, but if you use an expensive one, you may not want to waste it that way.
 In any case, the key is getting it completely rinsed.
 Get every last sud out of the sponge before letting it dry.

 Steps to Cleaning your Beautyblender:

 1. Dampen the sponge slightly.
 You don’t want it soaking, but you do want it moist enough to take in the soap.

 2. Dab a dime-sized amount of Blendercleanser or solution onto the stained areas.

-5. Keep rinsing and squeezing the sponge until you see no suds (in my experience this takes a while, and with dish soap or a sudsy shampoo this will take even longer).
+4. Add water and start to rinse.
+Squeeze the sponge rapidly and work the stains out.
+Keep going until the water runs clear with no suds.
+In my experience, this takes a long time, and with dish soap or a sudsy shampoo this will take even longer.

-What are your BB cleaning tips?
+What are your Beautyblender cleaning tips?

 Looking for a BETTER & EASIER Way to Clean Your Home?

 Cleaning Expert Melissa Maker is here to help with her game-changing 3 Wave Cleaning System that will help you clean your house faster and easier than you ever thought possible!